• Skip to primary navigation

 What are Italian Rice Balls?

-Italian Rice Balls are round-shaped risotto balls filled with mozzarella (or/and meat ragu), coated with breadcrumbs, and then fried until golden and crispy.
-Originating from Siciliy, they might come with different fillings and different shapes/sizes.
+Originating from Sicily, they might come with different fillings and different shapes/sizes.
 They are known by many names such as Suppli, Arancini, Arancine, or Arancino around different regions of Italy.

 Risotto balls originated from Sicily in the 10th century, when they were ruled by Arabs.
-Their origins may so be possibly the same as Kibbeh from Middle Eastern cuisine.
+Their origins may be possibly the same as Kibbeh from Middle Eastern cuisine.

 Why This Recipe Works?

 • They are versatile.
-You can serve these Italian rice balls as an appetizer, as finger food, as a snack, as a side dish, or as a light lunch along with marinara sauce and a bowl of Rocket and Parmesan Salad.
+You can serve these Italian fried rice balls as an appetizer, as finger food, as a snack, as a side dish, or as a light lunch along with marinara sauce and a bowl of Rocket and Parmesan Salad.

 • Italian Rice Balls are loved by everyone, they are an absolute crowd-pleaser!